Dennis B. Murphy, Jr.

 A Floridian since the age of 2, Rogan enjoys all the scuba diving, fishing and golf the Sunshine State has to offer as well as spending time with his German Shepard, Fritz, the unofficial Tervis mascot.

 Teri A Hansen

-, is CEO of the Charles & Margery Barancik Foundation, a private fund established by Chuck and Margie Barancik in 2014.
+, is CEO of the Charles & Margery Barancik Foundation, a Sarasota based family foundation.

-She has more than 25 years of experience in philanthropic leadership.
-Prior to the Barancik Foundation, she was president and CEO of Gulf Coast Community Foundation.
-During her 13-year tenure the foundation awarded nearly $200 million in grants and initiatives.
-Prior to that she was vice president for gift planning and donor relations at The Cleveland Foundation, the oldest and one of the largest community foundations in the United States.
-She also worked as vice president of external relations for Central Indiana Community Foundation and was the founding president of Legacy Fund of Hamilton County (Indiana).
+Ms. Hansen has more than 25 years of experience in philanthropic leadership.
+Prior to the joining the Barancik Foundation, she was President and CEO of Gulf Coast Community Foundation.
+During her 13-year tenure the Foundation awarded nearly $200 million in grants and initiatives.
+Prior to that Ms. Hansen was Vice President for Gift Planning and Donor Relations at The Cleveland Foundation, the oldest and one of the largest community foundations in the United States.
+She also worked as Vice President of External Relations for Central Indiana Community Foundation and was the Founding President of Legacy Fund of Hamilton County (Indiana).

 Teri volunteers her leadership nationally, statewide, and regionally.
-Currently, she serves on the Ringling College of Art and Design board and its trustee committee, the Florida Philanthropic Network board, where she is secretary/treasurer, the board of Marie Selby Botanical Gardens and its governance committee, and the Greater Sarasota Chamber of Commerce board and its executive committee.
+Currently, she serves on the Ringling College of Art and Design Board and its Trustee Committee, the Florida Philanthropic Network Board, the Board of Marie Selby Botanical Gardens and its Governance Committee, and the Greater Sarasota Chamber of Commerce Board and its Executive Committee.